The distributed workforce has become an enduring reality in this era where remote work is treated as the new normal.

 Managers and in-house employees play a big part in determining the success or failure of a remote workforce for their organisation.
 They should offer ways for the team to provide updates, track projects, work on shared documents and ensure deadlines are met by the use of new-age, intuitive technology, like Darwinbox.
 They should also offer opportunities for coaching, mentoring and joint accountability for better trust and collaboration.
 The technology should allow for periodic check-ins and reporting, to ensure a stronger working relationship between management and employees - and lead to higher performance, engagement and collective success on the whole.

 Real-time feedback tools for remote employees allow peers and managers to share constructive feedback in a much more effective way.
 Managers should make a concerted effort to give just as much feedback to remote employees as they do to in-house employees.
 This is not just to recognise and highlight their achievements but also to course-correct and make the employees believe that the company is invested in their growth and career development.
 This can happen by using a new-age, easy to use technology platform, like Darwinbox.
+The platform provides an arena to appraise anybody and everybody throughout the organization.

 Building a culture of nurturing & training: